ollin/talks/htmx.md

 ## most noticeable things / todo
 1. When I use the kotlinx html dsl and use the domain model directly, I get hints in the HTML (as the DSL) from the compiler.
 At this point everyone becomes very attentive.
 For example, at compile time I get an error if I remove an attribute in the domain model but still use it in the UI code.
 So no runtime error, which is very good.
 I should do all the examples with the typesafe html dsl.
 2. We need a component library for the kotlins html dsl.
 I have no idea at the moment what makes sense, but the listeners keep asking.
+   - [Ossi:](https://github.com/busykoala): the problem here is, that this is always language depenced.
+Designer might not want that, or can not do it.
-3. The string literals when setting the attribute values of HTMX in the DSL feel unnatural.
+4. The string literals when setting the attribute values of HTMX in the DSL feel unnatural.
 An extension of the DSL would also make sense here.
-4. Somehow I have to get the type save routing (see: https://ktor.io/docs/server-resources.html#resource_url) from Ktor into the DSL when I configure the HTTP methods with HTMX.
+5. Somehow I have to get the type save routing (see: https://ktor.io/docs/server-resources.html#resource_url) from Ktor into the DSL when I configure the HTTP methods with HTMX.

 ## feedback
 * Guter Mix von Einführung/Basics, Thema und dann der Aspekt Frontend Team. (translated: Good mix of introduction/basics, topic and then the frontend team aspect.)